Frequently Asked Questions

 Who should apply for a Reynolds scholarship?

-Any student currently enrolled in a degree or certificate program (i.e., not undecided or non-curricular) who has a 2.0 cumulative GPA is encouraged to apply for a JSRCC scholarship.
+Any student currently enrolled in a degree or certificate program (i.e., not undecided or non-curricular) who has a 2.0 cumulative GPA is encouraged to apply for a Reynolds scholarship.
 You need only complete one Reynolds common scholarship application.
 If you complete your scholarship application packet by the deadline, you will automatically be considered for all scholarships where you meet the eligibility requirements.
 This means you do not have to apply for specific scholarships.
+First, individuals must be currently enrolled at Reynolds Community College or have applied for admission.
+The standard scholarship application form is required for ALL scholarships.
+You need only fill out this form once, even if you wish to be considered for several different Reynolds scholarships. *Please see the full list of available scholarships for exceptions, as well as for additional scholarship criteria information – click here.

 Am I still eligible for a Reynolds scholarship even if I don’t qualify for financial aid?